 When will producers realize that stuffing multiple villains into one movie does not make it more exciting?
 You would think that after the disastrous 1997 Batman & Robin they would have got the message.
 One last note on the Sam Raimi Spider-Man Trilogy is on Kirsten Dunst as Mary Jane Watson who I think was miscast from the get-go.
 She just didn’t seem to me like the vivacious Mary Jane from the comics and then each successive movie she was treated more and more like a whiny git.
 When Bryce Dallas Howard appeared in the third film as Gwen Stacey one couldn’t help but wonder how the series would have looked if they’d had her from the start.
 To be clear I blame the writers and producers for this and not poor Kirsten Dunst who was given a thankless role.

 Only running two seasons Greg Weisman and Victor Cook developed what I believe to be the best adaptation of Spider-Man to date.
-The biggest missing element from the Raimi movies was Spidey’s trademark banter and in this cartoon you got that it in spades, his quips and jibes while battling his foes were pitch perfect.
+The biggest missing element from the Raimi movies was Spidey’s trademark banter and in this cartoon, you got that it in spades, his quips and jibes while battling his foes were pitch-perfect.
 Though not slavishly accurate to characters from the comic book this show captured the feel and fun one associated with Spider-Man.
-As of this writing it is still my favorite adaptation of Spider-Man.
+As of this writing, it is still my favourite adaptation of Spider-Man.

 Music by Bono and The Edge and directed by Julie Taymor Spider-Man: Turn Off the Dark may go down in the annals of Broadway history as one of the most disastrous productions ever.
 Described as “the most technically complex show ever on Broadway” with amazing aerial stunts the show certainly sounded promising but with numerous delays and costly overruns the production was troubled from the start, and with a script that weaved in elements of the 2002 movie with that of the Greek mythological story of Arachne it certainly had a lot to overcome.